intelligentplant/AppStoreConnect.Adapters/README.md

 Different systems expose different features.
 For example, an MQTT broker can be used to transmit sensor readings from IoT devices to interested subscribers, but it is not capable of long-term storage of these readings, or of performing ad hoc aggregation of the data (e.g. find the average value of instrument X at 1 hour intervals over the previous calendar day).
 Some alarm & event systems may allow historical querying of event messages, where as others (such as OPC AE) can only emit ephemeral event messages.
 Some systems may be read-only, others may be write-only, and some may allow data to flow in both directions.
 An adapter allows you to integrate with a system (or multiple systems), and expose the system's capabilities as simple, discrete features.

-Typically, an ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP-, SignalR, or [gRPC](https://grpc.io/)-based API.
+Typically, an ASP.NET Core application is used to host and run one or more adapters, which App Store Connect can then query via an HTTP-, SignalR-, or [gRPC](https://grpc.io/)-based API.
 Hosting is also possible in other frameworks via gRPC (see notes at the end of this README).

 # Summary of Projects